crossid/developer-site/docs/guides/howto/machine_to_machine.md

 ### Machine to Machine

-Thie machine to machine integration will make our service account be able to authenticate via OAuth2.
+This machine to machine integration will make our service account be able to authenticate via OAuth2.

 <Tabs
 defaultValue="console"